gokulnair2001/AlignKit/README.md

 # Getting Started

 Streamlining layout constraints has never been easier.
-AlignKit allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints(Check perfomance details)[].
+AlignKit allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints[Check perfomance details](#AlignKit's-Perfomance).

 ## Usage